w3f/Grants-Program/applications/GreenLemon.md

 ### Team's experience

 We have 10 years of experience in Internet research and development, focusing on the blockchain industry since 2018.
-We are deep participants in several technical communities, hackathon winners, and node service providers for EOS and Platon.
+We are deep participants in several technical communities, hackathon winners, and node service providers for EOS and PlatON.

 ### Team Code Repos